 Concrete scanning is a process of using one or more forms of non-destructive technology to detect rebar, post tension cables, electrical conduits, voids, and other objects embedded in concrete.
 It can also be used for structural inspection, including concrete slab measurement and rebar spacing.
-This is done to avoid injury, damage and additional costs during construction.
-X-ray concrete scanning equipment can only scan one side of a structure, which makes GPR more suitable for scanning slab-shaped concrete structures.
+This is done to avoid injury, damage, and additional costs during construction.
+X-ray concrete scanning equipment can only scan one side of a structure, which makes Ground Penetrating Radar (GPR) more suitable for scanning slab-shaped concrete structures.

 GPR can also distinguish back-filled underground installations, such as tunnels.
-By using ground penetrating radar to scan the concrete slab, a trained technician could locate and identify any rebar and post-tensioning cables within the concrete slab.
+By using GPR to scan the concrete slab, a trained technician can locate and identify any rebar and post-tensioning cables within the concrete slab.
 Once the reinforcing steel is located, it is marked on the surface so that anyone cutting or drilling can clearly see what to avoid.
 This allows drilling and coring to be carried out without damaging the integrity of the slab, so that fewer patches or repairs are needed.

 One of the most significant benefits of concrete scanning is accuracy.
 You can move forward with your project knowing that the proposed layout areas for any drilling, boring or cutting are safe.
 On many projects, our analysts find hazards in the client's proposed layout.
 Had the client not chosen to scan, it is possible that they would have encountered many of the problems mentioned above.G&M Services, LLC is your resource for concrete sawing, drilling, and Firestop services for Maryland, Baltimore, and D.

 Organisations such as the Concrete Sawing & Drilling Association (CSDA) have recognised the importance of scanning concrete with GPR and have included it as part of their best practices to prevent strikes, damage, delays and ensure operator safety during cutting and drilling operations - crucial to growing your business.Once scanning is complete, you will have a better idea of how to guide the development of the project you are responsible for, so when concrete scanning is an integral part of your process, you will be able to work faster and more efficiently.
 To avoid delays during construction, reduce unforeseen risks and avoid additional costs during construction, schedule a concrete scan.
 Concrete scanning can also be incredibly useful for identifying structural faults and voids.
 Use GPR to easily locate reinforcement, ducts and any other objects embedded in the concrete and mark their location on the ground in real time while on site.ACS Underground Solutions serves Connecticut (CT), New York (NY), New Jersey (NJ), Massachusetts (MA), and Rhode Island (RI) to find hidden objects or abnormalities prior to concrete core drilling or saw cutting.

 Before you can begin your next major construction project, you'll need to be sure that the concrete around your site is safe.